Citharichthys stigmaeus: Diet

 The Speckled sanddab feeds on both epibenthic and benthic organisms throughout the water column.
-It’s mouth is equipped with a moderate mouth, long symmetrical jaw, sharp teeth and serrated gill rakers in order to aid the mechanical breakdown of prey.
+Its mouth is equipped with a moderate mouth, long symmetrical jaw, sharp teeth and serrated gill rakers in order to aid the mechanical breakdown of prey.
 It eats small crustaceans, polychaetes, bivalve siphons, copopods, mysids, caprellids, cumaceans, shrimp, crab and other smaller fish.
 Its predators are various fish, birds and marine mammals.
 A study done in 1965 found that halibut were responsible for around 78% of monthly Speckled sanddab mortalities in the San Diego County.
 As the species grows larger in size, it is able to diversify its diet further and consume a larger variety of prey.

 Conservation status

 The Speckled sanddab has experienced various ecological and anthropogenic threats over the past few decades.
 In the 1980s, sanddabs experienced increased parasitism, infection and mortality rates, due to factors like water temperature fluctuation, pollution and human interference.
 Over time, its conservation status has shifted due to variations in external threats.
 In 2020, the International Union for Conservation of Nature declared it as ‘Least Concern’ status as it is both not endangered, harmless to humans, and only minorly used for commercial purposes.
 Although the species in itself is not necessarily endangered, biogeographical shifts to the coastline are occurring due to climate change, which may alter the composition of habitats like estuaries and bays.
 As these coastal shifts continue to occur, the Speckled sanddab may struggle to find sufficient nursing grounds for development and protection, putting the population at risk.